rexlManu/keshi-cli/README.md

 ## Usage

-For starting everything you just need to run the command `keshi`.
+To start everything you just need to run the command `keshi`.

-Keshi will then searches for a `keshi.default.js` with tasks, if it doesn't exist, the default built in commands will be used.
+Keshi will then search for a `keshi.default.js` with tasks, if it doesn't exist, the default built in commands will be used.

 ### Commands

-`keshi` - Just starts all tasks concurrently
+`keshi` - Start all tasks concurrently

 `keshi -p <name>` - Start all tasks from the preset

-`keshi init` - Create default config file
+`keshi init` - Create the default config file

 `keshi create` - Create a new preset